eclipse-iceoryx/iceoryx/doc/error-handling.md

 * Overuse of exceptions often leads to convoluted try-catch blocks which makes the code hard to maintain.

 ### Use of noexcept
 All functions are marked as *noexcept*.
 Note that this does not mean that exceptions cannot be thrown inside such a function.
-Instead when an exeption is thrown inside the function (either directly or indirectly by another function) this exception is not propagated further and *std::terminate* will be invoked, calling the terminate handler.
+Instead when an exception is thrown inside the function (either directly or indirectly by another function) this exception is not propagated further and *std::terminate* will be invoked, calling the terminate handler.
 The goal is that this cannot happen under any circumstances during runtime.

 To this end it is necessary to eliminate the use of all potentially throwing (third party) functions throughout the codebase.
 Since many STL functions may throw, these cannot be used either and their functionality needs to be reimplemented without the use of exceptions.
 In particular anything allocating dynamic memory may throw a *std::bad_alloc* exception when memory is exhausted.

 ### Alternatives to exceptions
 As an alternative to exceptions we use the error handler and a variation of return codes in the form of **cxx::expected**, described below. cxx::expected can be used to communicate the error to the caller, who has to decide whether to handle the error itself or propagate it further (e.g. as another cxx::expected).
-Error handling itself is performed by the error handler which handles errors occuring in the subcomponents of iceoryx::posh.
+Error handling itself is performed by the error handler which handles errors occurring in the subcomponents of Iceoryx::posh.

 ## Error Handler
-The error handler is called internally when an error is detected in the iceoryx middleware daemon (RouDi) or the iceoryx runtime.
+The error handler is called internally when an error is detected in the Iceoryx middleware daemon (RouDi) or the Iceoryx runtime.
 The error handler should only be called in exceptional situations (invalid access errors, out of resources etc.) and not in circumstances that occur regularly (it is sort of an exception replacement).

 If the exceptional situation can be resolved without calling the error handler (e.g. by delegating an appropriate return value to the caller), this should be preferred (since the error handler is a last resort mechanism).